 Cracking the edges

 Although you would be pretty unlucky to snap your board, it is common to crack the edges doing board slides.
 This is not fatal for the board but the crack can open up over time.

 The board delaminating

-This is when the different layers which make up the board start to peal apart and normally means the end of life for your board!
-Often this can be down to a manufacturing fault, in which case you should be covered by the warranty, but it can also be due to base damage going unprepared and water getting in to the core.
+This is when the different layers that make up the board start to peel apart and normally mean the end of life for your board!
+Often this can be down to a manufacturing fault, in which case you should be covered by the warranty, but it can also be due to base damage going unprepared and water getting into the core.

 Are newer boards better?